Cascade Union Layout

 • Most members run short freight trains (between 20 and 40 cars) although some run mid size freight trains (about 60 cars).
 Passenger trains being run are between 10 to 15 car trains.

-• The longest train run, so far, is a 121 car coal train (the Australian modellers feel that their 150 car train has set the record, but this train was using 4 wheel wagons, so it is not the longest).
+• The longest train run, so far, is a 125 car manifest train (the Australian modellers feel that their 150 car train has set the record, but this train was using 4 wheel wagons, so it is not the longest).

 • The layout, when all tiers have been built, will allow for operations using a full centralised control panel, as well as simple free running.